 We spent less than expected in Montenegro!
 Hooray, some savings!
 More seriously, the budget was 96 EUR / day for both of us, and we spent 996 EUR for 11 days, ie 90 EUR / day.
 No huge savings, but we enjoyed without restriction so All good!

-The nice side of Montenegro for us French people, is that Montenegro is a wine country!
-We could find good and affordable wines.
-So 50 / 50 wines / beers.
+The nice side of Montenegro for us French is that it is a country where we find wine easily and cheaply, it is in their culture for a long time.
+We drank 50 / 50 wines / beers.

 As for beers, not too many choices unfortunately.
 We got the Nikisko, that we had in the Serbian part of Bosnia